ishanjayawardena/text-search/README.md

 	    		then, 'search' will print all the files that contain both the words 'for' and 'while'.

-	    	if no result is found, 'search' will display a messege.
+	    	if no result is found, 'search' will display a message.

 	    + if you want to search the text files in /usr/include/ directory, just give the path as an option when you invoke 'search'.